SaagarGodithi/saagargodithi.github.io/_posts/2019-07-02-Primitive-Types.md

+---
+layout: post
+title: Documenting is the new procrastination
+---

 # Primitive Types
 > Today I will document relearning primitive types and my attempt to solve the first problem in EPI.
+I really don't want to do this.
+But I have to, so I might as well write about it to make the process take a lot longer than it should.

 ```python